zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_15_en-US_FERMI_PARADOX.md

 ### 7.1 The RTM Filter

-The RTM framework confirms the Great Filter—but specifies its nature:
+The RTM framework confirms the Great Filter, but specifies its nature:

 ```
 THE RTM GREAT FILTER